kilukkarolina/10x-project/README.md

 - Status: Work in progress (MVP).
 - Frontend skeleton: Astro 5 + React 19 + Tailwind 4 + shadcn/ui in place.
+- Testing: Vitest (unit/integration) + Playwright (E2E); see `.ai/test-plan.md` for complete testing strategy.
 - Planned (not yet added to dependencies): `@supabase/supabase-js` for data access and `recharts` for charts (per PRD).
-- Documentation: see `.ai/prd.md` for full requirements and `.ai/tech-stack.md` for architectural notes and operations plan.
+- Documentation: see `.ai/prd.md` for full requirements, `.ai/tech-stack.md` for architectural notes, and `.ai/test-plan.md` for testing strategy.

 ## 8. License